MrRisoni/Gauss/README.md

 - Desktop app for the directors and secretaries : Qt,C++,MySQL,Python

-- Web app for parents, students, teachers : HMTL,HTML5,CSS,Ajax,Javascript,jQuery,MySql (  that will have to wait  :((( )

 - Simple pseudo Document Management System : Python ,PyQt, MongoDB ( dmslite )

-  A total of 75 tables :)

   http://mrrisoni.github.io/Gauss/